ToriningenGames/Marisa-GB-1/README.md

 Stores the WLA generated Makefiles, so that dependencies are accurately reflected.
 Make sure you can make working builds before deleting!
 Due to a WLA bug, if some included files cannot be opened, the assembler issues an error, and doesn't output dependencies.
 GNU Make then blindly uses the created file, never bothering to update it.
 If you change any includes, you must build, delete this directory, then build again, to ensure everything works like it should.
 Man, I suck at Make.
+This bug is fixed in more recent versions of WLA-DX.
+There's a tiiiiny window where it still ocurrs.
+My advice is to update WLA-DX.

 ### Tools
 Helper programs needed to make the game, writtem by me.
-- `MML6`: Music Macro Language compiler used for all the songs
+- `MML6`: (My) Music Macro Language compiler used for all the songs
-- `LZ-MapConv`: Converts Tiled formatted maps into a compressed compiled format
+- `LZ-MapConv`: Converts Tiled 1.4.1 formatted maps into a compressed compiled format
 - `LZifier`: LZ compresses data, used for faces and tiledata There's also some miscy files here
 - `specfile_marisa.cfg`: Tells LZifier the exact format of packets to output